-Seamus Cassidy is an American poet.
-Born in Chicago in 1943, the fourth of nine children, he grew up
+Seamus Cassidy was the pen name of the American poet Jim McManmon.
+Born in Chicago in 1943, the fourth of nine children,

-in a colonial town in New Jersey, where he enjoyed yearly summer visits from his Irish-born
+in a colonial town, Metuchen, New Jersey, where he enjoyed yearly summer visits from his Irish-born

 paternal Grandmother who was, like her son, his Uncle, a born storyteller.

-During his high school years Cassidy lived on a small truck farm with milk-cows, pigs, chickens,
+During his high school years Jim lived on a small truck farm with milk-cows, pigs, chickens,

 honeybees, an apple orchard and vineyard—all of which he helped to tend.
 After finishing college and